Inginex/golangTraining/00_Hands-on-exercises/README.md

   * color
 - Create two new types: truck & sedan.
   * The underlying type of each of these new types is a struct.
-  * Embed the “vehicle” type in both truck & sedan.
+  * Embed the ï¿½vehicleï¿½ type in both truck & sedan.
-  * Give truck the field “fourWheel” which will be set to bool.
+  * Give truck the field ï¿½fourWheelï¿½ which will be set to bool.
-  * Give sedan the field “luxury” which will be set to bool. solution
+  * Give sedan the field ï¿½luxuryï¿½ which will be set to bool. solution
 - Using the vehicle, truck, and sedan structs:
   * using a composite literal, create a value of type truck and assign values to the fields;
   * using a composite literal, create a value of type sedan and assign values to the fields.